100% Money Back Guarantee

 Meet The Robot Geniuses

 (our team of ultra-talented instructors)

-Matthew is an Electrical Engineering and Product Design student at Lehigh University.
+Matthew graduated from Lehigh University with an Electrical Engineering and Product Design major.
 Matthew has been building robots since his sophomore year in high school, when he founded his school’s robotics club and VEX robotics team.
 Since then, Matthew has developed the “Robotics Crash Course,” a two-week middle school science curriculum about building Arduino robots from scratch.
 Matthew was also the chair of the STEAM department at the Academy of Creative Education in 2018, and worked as a Product Engineering Co-Op at Crayola in Fall 2019, designing custom 3D models to assist with testing and the product development process.
 His upcoming book Arduino for Artists explores using programming and electronics to facilitate artistic expression.
 Matthew is passionate about STEAM and design, and is excited to help students learn to make anything they can dream of!

 Our team of “Robot Geniuses” works with each student to help them succeed at the camp challenges.
 At the end of camp, we have a virtual award ceremony to award real trophies (if your student wins a trophy, we’ll mail it to you)!